babayaga1013/quan-demo-notes/README.md

 - Hosting servers issues, bad weather and external problems
 - Cloudzy cheaper than azure or google
 - Ejs and svelt

+### Questions for Our Guest Mr. Quan
+- How can I access my home computer remotely?
+- Other than coding, where should I put my attention/studies, that can be benefical for me to find a job?